Azure/simdem/examples/simdem1/README.md

 # Prerequisites

 This is the prerequisite section.
-SimDem looks for a set of links to extract and run through first
+SimDem extracts links to run through prior to executing the main steps.

+Here is an example of a prerequisite that will be ignored because it's conditions are already met.

 * [prereq-ignored](./prereq-ignored.md)

-They don't even need to be in the same list
+Here is an example of a prerequisites that will be run because it's conditions are not met.

 * [prereq-processed](./prereq-processed.md)